ADRABA is ONLINE

 Jews came to Turtle Island as immigrants and, in many instances, saw sports as a way to feel more Canadian.

-As we delve into these stories, we’ll explore how social, economic, political changes impacted the lives and identities of all Canadians.
+As we delve into these stories, we’ll explore how social, economic, and political changes impacted the lives and identities of all Canadians.

 World Religions and Belief Traditions: Perspectives, Issues and Challenges (HRT3M)